xKOBRE/xKOBRE/README.md

 - 👋 Hi, I’m @xKOBRE
-- 👀 Im interested in Programing
+- 👀 Im interested in Web-Programing
-- ✨ Done with HTMl, CSS preparing to JavaScript...
+- ✨ Done with HTML, CSS preparing to JavaScript...
-- 🌱 I’m currently learning JavaScripts
+- 🌱 I’m currently learning JavaScript and some Frameworks like Angular

 <!---
 xKOBRE/xKOBRE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.